thymeleaf/thymeleaf-docs/docs/tutorials/usingthymeleaf.md

 ------------------------

 Thymeleaf's core is a DOM processing engine.
-Specifically, it uses its own high-performance DOM implementation –not the standard DOM API– for building in-memory tree representations of your templates, on which it later operates by traversing their nodes and executing processors on them that modify the DOM according to the current _configuration_ and the set of data that is passed to the template for its representation –known as the context.
+Specifically, it uses its own high-performance DOM implementation ---not the standard DOM API--- for building in-memory tree representations of your templates, on which it later operates by traversing their nodes and executing processors on them that modify the DOM according to the current _configuration_ and the set of data that is passed to the template for its representation ---known as the context.

 The use of a DOM template representation makes it very well suited for web applications because web documents are very often represented as object trees